-NSD is often confused with meningitis (not NSD-related); acute viral encephalitis; brain tumours; multiple sclerosis; neuro-Behcet’s disease (NBD), or lupus affecting the central nervous system (Drago et al, 2014: 192; Singh et al, 2011: 990).
+NSD is often confused with infectious meningitis; acute viral encephalitis; brain tumours; multiple sclerosis; neuro-Behcet’s disease (NBD) which is a neurological variant of Behcet’s disease (BD).
+Both BD and SS are forms of neutrophilic dermatosis; lupus affecting the central nervous system (Drago et al, 2014: 192; Singh et al, 2011: 990).

 Conditions that are sometimes confused with neuro-Sweet’s disease.

-NSD is sometimes confused with Hashimoto’s encephalopathy; Sjögren’s syndrome, or sarcoidosis (Makimoto et al, 2012: 22).
+NSD is sometimes confused with Hashimoto’s encephalopathy; Sjögren’s syndrome; sarcoidosis (Makimoto et al, 2012: 22).